gunitinug/vlsmc/README.md

 ```
 -n sets the starting network block.

--l sets the list of required ID,SIZE pairs where ID.
+-l sets the list of required subnets: ID,SIZE pairs.
 Each pair is separated by :.

 # Demo